Reviewed by: HU Medical Review Board | Last reviewed: July 2022 | Last updated: February 2023

 Opdivo® is an immunotherapy that is a monoclonal antibody.
 Antibodies are a normal part of the immune system that attach to antigens (such as germs) to mark them for destruction by the immune system.
-Monoclonal antibodies are created in a laboratory to attach to specific antigens on the surface of cancer cells.
+Monoclonal antibodies used in cancer treatment are created in a laboratory to attach to specific antigens on the surface of cancer cells.
 Nivolumab targets the PD-1 receptor and blocks the interaction with the proteins which bind to the receptor, PD-L1 and PD-L2.
 Some cancer cells affect the PD-1 pathway.
 When this pathway is affected by the cancer cells, the cancer can grow and spread without being kept in check by the T-cells and the immune system.
 By blocking the PD-1 pathway, nivolumab can help the body’s T-cells and immune system fight the cancer.1,2

 Treating lung cancer with nivolumab

 Nivolumab is used to treat patients with metastatic (spread to distant parts of the body) non-small cell lung cancer (NSCLC) that has progressed after being treated with chemotherapy containing platinum.
 If the patient’s tumor has an abnormal EGFR or ALK gene, treatment for these abnormalities with an approved therapy should be tried and did not work, or is no longer working, before treatment with nivolumab.
+Nivolumab may also be used in combination with certain chemotherapy medications for some forms of early-stage NSCLC before surgery to remove the cancerous tissue.

 Nivolumab is also approved to treat certain forms of NSCLC in combination with another immunotherapy medication, Yervoy (ipilimumab).
 Depending on the specific form of NSCLC, this combination may be used with or without chemotherapy.3